 Current SMC students are required to take the exam on campus.
 Students interested in this should follow this link.

 The Saint Mary’s math placement test is administered online to new first-year and transfer students prior to their arrival on campus.
 Incoming students will receive an email to their SMC email address inviting you to take the exam.
-The placement exam opens on May 1.
+The placement exam opens on January 1.
 We ask that students complete the placement exam within a week of being invited to do so.

 If you are entitled to accommodations under the Americans with Disabilities Act, please contact Student Disability Services (email@example.com, 925-631-4358) to make appropriate arrangements prior to taking the test.